Jorge Peña Hen

-Jorge Washington Peña Hen (January 16, 1928 – October 16, 1973) was a Chilean composer and an academic at the University of Chile.
-He was murdered by the Caravan of Death.
+Jorge Washington Peña Hen (January 16, 1928 – October 16, 1973) was a Chilean composer and musician, founder of the first children's symphony orchestra in Latin America.
+Due to his militancy in the Socialist Party, he was shot by the Chilean Army during the passage of the Caravan of Death in the Coquimbo Region.

 Works

 His children's opera La Cenicienta was composed in 1966.
 It was restaged in 2004 by Fondazione Teatro La Fenice, and in 2005 by University of Chile's Theatre in Santiago Chile.

 Early life

-He was the son of Mrs. Vitalia Hen Muñoz and Dr. Tomás Peña Fernandez, medical Mayor, alderman, social actors and political leader, founder of the Socialist Party in the region of Coquimbo, and mediator of peace in the only air and sea battle took place in the port (1931).
+He was the son of Tomás Peña Fernández, doctor, mayor, councilor, socialist social actor and politician, and Vitalia Hen Muñoz.
+On his paternal side, he was a descendant of Tomás Peña, a hero of the La Serena Artisan Society and of revolutionary regionalism, and of José Antonio Peña, commander of the Huasquina Legion who fought in the army of Pedro León Gallo and died in the Battle of The Parrots during 1859 revolution.

-Jorge was the eldest of three brothers.
-From an early age he demonstrated his leadership and talent as a composer and creator, writing his first piece at age fourteen.
-At 19 years old, into his beloved institution, the University of Chile, his qualities were felt immediately as an organizer, founding, along with Gustavo Becerra Alfonso Castagnetto and Sergio Canut de Bon, the magazine "Psalterium", to collect both the concerns of students of the National Conservatory, including concerns about the Chilean art world in general.
+He was the eldest of three brothers made up of Silvia and Rubén.
+From an early age he demonstrated leadership qualities, as a student leader, as well as his talent as a born composer and creator, writing his first piece of music at the age of fourteen.
+At the age of 19, within the University of Chile, his qualities as an organizer were immediately noted, founding, together with Gustavo Becerra, Alfonso Castagnetto and Sergio Canut de Bon, the magazine Psalterium, to collect both the concerns of the students and the concerns regarding the Chilean artistic milieu in general.

-After graduating from piano and viola he entered the National Conservatory to study Composition and Conducting with the most renowned Chilean teachers.

-Performing parallel as President of Student Center and introducing important reforms for the benefit of music and art.
+After finishing his piano and viola studies, he entered the National Conservatory to study composition and orchestral conducting with the most renowned Chilean teachers.
+At the same time, he served as president of the student union and introduced important reforms for benefit of music and art.